 Some eating problems are behavioral in nature.
-Parents of young children often are concerned that their children are not eating enough or eating too much, eating the wrong foods, refusing to eat certain foods, or engaging in inappropriate mealtime behavior (such as sneaking food to a pet or throwing or intentionally dropping food).
+Parents of young children often are concerned that their children are picky eaters, not eating enough or eating too much, eating the wrong foods, refusing to eat certain foods, or engaging in inappropriate mealtime behavior (such as sneaking food to a pet or throwing or intentionally dropping food).
 Most eating problems do not last long enough to interfere with a child's growth and development.
-Growth charts (see Physical Growth of Infants and Children) can help parents determine whether their children’s growth rate is of concern.
+Growth charts can help parents determine whether their children’s growth rate is of concern.
 Parents should consult a doctor if their children

 A decrease in appetite, caused by a slowing growth rate, is common among children around 1 year of age.
 However, an eating problem may develop if a parent or caregiver tries to coerce the child to eat or shows too much concern about the child's appetite or eating habits.
 The extra attention children with an eating problem receive when parents coax and threaten may inadvertently reward and thus reinforce the child's tendency to refuse eating.
 Some children may even respond to parental attempts at force-feeding by vomiting.